• Presented here are the top pitcher game scores from weekend series. Any prospect with a game score of 65 or higher is displayed.

 Worst Game Score By A Prospect

 • Presented here are the top runs created tallies from weekend series.
-All prospects with four or more runs created are displayed.
+Any prospect with more than 4 RC is displayed.

 |*Bats lefthanded. #Switch-hitter.|